miyannishar/voteGyan/README.md

 ### **Core Features**
 - **Interactive Lessons**
-  - Bite-sized, easily digestible modules that explain the voting process, government roles, and the importance of civic participation.
+  - Bite-sized, easily digestible modules explaining the voting process, government roles, and the importance of civic participation.

 - **Personal Avatar System**
   - Users can create and customize avatars, unlocking upgrades and accessories with earned points.